 Sharing Actions

 It’s possible to save Actions for use on another computer or to share with friends.
-You may even want to sell your Actions!
-Actions are saved as a .atn file.
-If you use compatible versions of Photoshop, and there aren’t any features in an action not available in a version of Photoshop you are trying to load an action into, you shouldn’t have any problems with this.
+They are saved as a .atn file.
+Check for compatible versions of Photoshop for Photoshop Actions!
+Provided that all the features of an action exist in the version of Photoshop that is to receive them, you should have no problems with this.

 To save an Action file click on your Action Set folder, selected the fly-out menu and choose ‘Save Actions…’ You will be able to share this file with others.
 You can also Load in other Actions in the same way.